 What is FBI screenlocker?

-FBI screen locker displays a ransom note stating that a computer has been locked because it was used to send spam messages related to terrorism, fascist propaganda, download child pornography and sell drugs, and can be unlocked by paying a "fine" of $150 in Bitcoins to the provided BTC wallet.
-After a payment users supposed to write an email to firstname.lastname@example.org and then wait for a key that will unlock the screen.
-Users who have their computers infected with this FBI screen locker can unlock screen with this key: W269N-WFGWX-YVC9B-4J6C9-T83GX.
-It is worthwhile to mention that it may be necessary to restart a computer for that key to work.
+FBI screen locker displays a ransom message stating that the computer has been locked because it was used to send spam messages relating to terrorism, fascist propaganda, and to download child pornography and sell drugs.
+It can be unlocked by paying a "fine" of USD$150 equivalent in Bitcoins to the provided BTC wallet.

 |Threat Type||Ransomware, Crypto Virus, Files locker|